gpappasunb/class-schedule/README.md

 like “Syllabus”.

 subtitle
-Below the title, and can be used to provide additional information, such as the course name and semester.
+Below the title, it can be used to provide additional information, such as the course name and semester.

 author
 Author name (Optional)

 date
-The date of the document, which can be set to `last-modified` to automatically use the last modified date of the file.
+The document's date can be set to `last-modified` to automatically use the file's last modified date.
 (Optional)

 ### Customization metadata